albertcthomas/albertcthomas.github.io/content/blog/benchmarking_autogluon_using_ray.md

 [^1]: AutoGluon has `num_cpus`, `num_gpus` and `memory_limit` parameters that you can check in the [documentation](https://auto.gluon.ai/stable/api/autogluon.tabular.TabularPredictor.fit.html#autogluon.tabular.TabularPredictor.fit).
 [^2]: You need to make sure you have the exact same setup on all the VMs.
+[^3]: From Ray documentation, ["the nodes are sorted to first favor those that already have tasks or actors scheduled (for locality), then to favor those that have low resource utilization (for load balancing)"](https://docs.ray.io/en/latest/ray-core/scheduling/index.html#default).
+This suggests that AutoGluon’s smaller tasks should stay on the same node but this locality rule might apply at the cluster level, not with respect to the parent task's node.
-[^3]: To be completely exact, Ray kills a task when a memory threshold is exceeded at the **node (VM)** level, not the task level.
+[^4]: To be completely exact, Ray kills a task when a memory threshold is exceeded at the **node (VM)** level, not the task level.
 Ray monitors memory usage on each node to prevent out-of-memory errors, but it does not monitor or enforce memory limits for individual tasks.
 This behavior is explained [here](https://docs.ray.io/en/latest/ray-core/scheduling/ray-oom-prevention.html).